walles/moar/README.md

 TODO (before trying to get others to use it)
 --------------------------------------------
-* Warn but don't crash if we get an invalid UTF-8 sequence from getch() in wide_getch().

-* Warn but don't hang if we get an incomplete UTF-8 sequence from getch() in wide_getch().

-* Make sure searching won't match part of a multi-byte unicode character.

 * Handle lines that can't be treated as UTF-8 as ISO-8859-15

 * Enable 'h' or '?' for help